 Answers to common beginner runner questions

-We’re here to address these common questions beginner runners have and provide you with essential insights, expert advice, and friendly tips to kickstart your running adventure on the right foot (no pun intended!)
+Are you ready to embark on your running journey?
+We’re here to answer common questions beginner runners have and provide essential insights, expert advice, and friendly tips to help you kickstart your running adventure on the right foot (no pun intended!).
 What shoes should you wear?
 Is it normal for running to hurt?
 How do you stay motivated, and should you carb-load before every run?
-Read on to find out:
+Read on to find out!

 What do I need to start running?

-Invest in a proper pair of running shoes that fit your feet correctly.
-Head over to your local running store where the experts will put you on a treadmill, watch you strut your stuff, and find the pair that’s right for you.
-The general rule of thumb is don’t go for running shoes that are the same size as your everyday shoes.
-Depending on the brand, you might want to consider going up by half a size or even a full size larger.
-This article may help when choosing running shoes!
+To kick things off, invest in a proper pair of running shoes that fit your feet correctly.
+Head over to your local running store where the experts will analyze your stride and help you find the perfect pair.
+Remember, running shoes often fit differently than everyday shoes, so you might want to consider going up by half a size or even a full size larger.
+For more guidance on choosing the right running shoes, check out this article!

 I’ve bought my shoes, now what do I do now?